hitvoice/DrQA/README.md

 Compared to the code in ParlAI:
 - The DrQA model is not longer wrapped in a chatbot framework, which makes the code more readable, easier to modify and is faster to train.
 The preprocessing for text corpus is performed only once, while in a dialog framework raw text is transmitted each time and preprocessing for the same text must be done again and again.
 - This is a full implementation of the original paper, while the model in ParlAI is a partial implementation, missing all grammatical features (lemma, POS tags and named entity tags).
 - When tuning top-k embeddings, the model will tune the embeddings of top-k question words as the original paper states, while the word dictionary in ParlAI is sorted by the frequency of all words.
-This does make a difference (see the discussion below).
+This does make a difference (see the discussion above).
 - Some minor bug fixes and enhancements.
 Some of them have been merged into ParlAI.

 Compared to the code in facebookresearch/DrQA: